Lessons from the Costa Rica government breach

 Data-centric defenses aim to be as close to 100% as possible.
 It is the last line of defense and aims to be air-tight.
 A database security measure that prevents 30% of database attacks is considered worthless.
 The same applies to application security which will only block 40% of the application attacks.

 - Compound effect.
 Perimeter security is a parallel defense.
 Attackers only need to breach one of the perimeter measures to get in.
-If attackers fails to penetrate the firewall they can try the mail system, social engineering, compromising an endpoint, etc.
+If attackers fail to penetrate the firewall they can try the mail system, social engineering, compromising an endpoint, etc.

 Data-centric security is a serial defense.
 Attackers must penetrate all the layers.
 An application breach that fails to execute an attack against the database means a failed attack.
 Accessing the application using a compromised account still means the attacker needs to run the attack through the application and the database.